ansible/ansible-documentation/docs/docsite/rst/community/ecosystem_project_resources.rst

 The `Ansible Onboarding toolkit <https://ansible.readthedocs.io/projects/project-onboarding/en/latest/>`_ provides guidelines on setting up GitHub repositories for new projects as well as the type of documentation your project should include.

-Despite being originally developed for Ansible ecosystem projects under the ansible-community GitHub organization, everyone is welcome to use it.
+Despite being originally developed for Ansible ecosystem projects under the ``ansible-community`` GitHub organization, everyone is welcome to use the onboarding toolkit.

 Project template
 ================